 Isabela Moderate Low Good (Jobos Beach) $750–$1,100

-Condado and Santurce — fiber density, walkable blocks
+Condado and Santurce — fiber density and walkable blocks

 Condado is the closest thing Puerto Rico has to a Miami Beach analogue — luxury hotels, beach access, high-end restaurants, and a walkable main strip along Ashford Avenue.
 Fiber infrastructure is excellent.
 Rent is the highest on the island.
-If you’re billing well and want zero logistical friction, Condado is the most frictionless neighborhood to land in.
+If you’re billing well and want zero logistical friction, this is the most frictionless place to land.

 Santurce reads differently.
 Street murals cover nearly every blank surface.
-La Placita fills up on weekends with food stalls and live music drawn heavily from the local community rather than tourists.
-Specialty coffee shops and coworking options have proliferated here alongside the nightlife.
+La Placita fills up on weekends with food stalls and live music drawn heavily from local residents rather than tourists.
+Specialty coffee shops and coworking options have proliferated alongside the nightlife.

 • Location: Both in the San Juan metro, served by Tren Urbano stations and rideshare